chrismanp/pldi24_artifact/README.md

 # Introduction

-LazyD is compiler and runtime that compiles a Cilk code and generate low overhead fork-joins and parallel-loop.
+LazyD is compiler and runtime that compiles a Cilk code and generate low overhead fork-joins and parallel-for.

 # Trying LazyD on a Docker